robert-godlewski/earth_temp/README.md

 <img src="global_temperature.png">

+As shown by the graph above the affects of global warming due to natural gasses stuck in the atmosphere were noticable world wide since 1976.
+The trend after 1976 looks like the temperature of the earth keeps warming up by roughly a degree for the past 50 years.
+Also we can see that the baseline is warming up as well by 0.13 degrees due to the drastic change of temperatures.

 **Data Link**: Can use the [NOAA website](https://www.ncei.noaa.gov/access/monitoring/climate-at-a-glance/global/time-series/globe/land_ocean/1/0/1850-2024) to grab the data reports of temperature anomaly changes for each month since 1850 in Celsius.

 # Tools Using